Vibusha10/Cg-Week2/README.md

 - Encapsulation and use of getters/setters
 - Abstract classes vs. Interfaces
 - Implementing polymorphism through method overriding and dynamic binding

-## Completed Assignments
-- Submission of Java Class and Object
-- Submission of Java Constructors, Instance vs. Class Variables, Access Modifiers (Level 1 Lab Practice)
-- Submission of `this`, `static`, `final`, and `instanceof` (Level 1 Lab Practice)
-- Submission of Object-Oriented Design Principles
-- Submission of Inheritance
-- Submission of Encapsulation, Polymorphism, Interface

 ## How to Use This Repository